-The collection consists of three boxes of correspondence and printed material primarily relating to Melby's administration as Dean of Northwestern's School of Education between 1934 and 1941.
+The papers of Ernest O. Melby consist of three boxes of correspondence and printed material primarily relating to Melby's administration as Dean of Northwestern University's School of Education between 1934 and 1941.
 It focuses on his professional activities as a leader in the Progressive Education Association and on the School's relationship to the University's central administration as well as its experimental pedagogical programs.
-Box 1 contains individual correspondence arranged in alphabetical order and drafts of Melby's speeches and reports.
+Box 1 contains individual correspondence, and drafts of Melby's speeches and reports.
 Boxes 2 and 3 contain alphabetically arranged subject folders relating to the School of Education's activities and Melby's affiliation with the Progressive Education Association.

 Most of the correspondence in Box 1 relates to such problems in the School of Education as faculty recruitment, and budgetary conflicts with the central administration over the expansion of the Summer Session and the School's experimental programs in the Chicago metropolitan area.

 Of particular importance is the correspondence with Franklyn Snyder, George Axtelle, and William Kilpatrick.
 In addition, Box 1 contains a biographical folder and a collection of reports and speeches (1935-1941) including analyses of the School's program, local educational conference notices, minutes of meetings of the Executive Committee of the American Council on Education, reports to the University President, a Faculty Council Report, and copies of the following speeches made by Melby:

 "A Creative Secondary School: Can it be Developed?"

 "Commercial Education in Relation to Personality Growth and Social Progress,"

 "Creative Human Relations"